Bayley Seton Hospital: Centers Plan for Healthy Living

 From 2014 to 2019, the TV series Gotham used the hospital as a setting for interior and exterior scenes set in Arkham Asylum.
 The Amazon series Hunters also used the campus for filming.
 Many films have shot on the campus including "The Adjustment Bureau", "Salt", "Terrifier 2" and the locally shot comedy "Abnormal Attraction" starring Malcolm McDowell, Bruce Davison, Gilbert Gottfried, and Leslie Easterbrook.

-As of 2020, the main hospital building was still in operation at reduced capacity.
-The Salvation Army had purchased a seven-acre portion of the campus with the intention of redeveloping the site into senior housing or a community center.
-However, the organization sold the building years ago before funds could be raised to proceed with the project.
-Buildings on that portion of the campus were demolished in 2018.